 The CHKS, along with its partner surveys, the California School Climate Survey and the California School Parent Survey, is highlighted as a model program in a research document released by the US Department of Education.

-The California Healthy Kids Survey (CHKS) is conducted every two years to gauge the emotional and physical well-being of students throughout the state.
+The CHKS is conducted every two years to gauge the emotional and physical well-being of students throughout the state and in Ventura County, is analyzed by our Department of Research and Evaluation.
 The results are used to combat substance abuse and bullying, improve school safety, and reduced the achievement gap.

 Ventura County Survey Results